keith-gamble/example-perspective-component-module/readme.md

    1. If you dont have the necessary tools to sign the module, then set `signModule=false`.
 2. Make changes to the Java code in `common`, `designer`, or `gateway` directories as needed.
 3. Develop React components in the `web/src/components` directory.
-4. Use `npm run build` in the `web` directory to test building the web components (Optional, as it is also done during the build step).
+4. Use `npm run watch` in the `web` directory to keep your changes up-to-date.
+5. With the Designer External Debugger open press `CMD + R` (`CTRL + R` on Windows) to refresh the designer and see your changes.
+6. If you change any Java code, you will need to run `./gradlew build` to compile the Java code and redeploy the module to see the changes.
-5. Run `./gradlew build` in the root directory to build the entire module.
+7. Run `./gradlew build` in the root directory to build the entire module.
-6. Install the resulting `.modl` file in your Ignition gateway for testing.
+8. Install the resulting `.modl` file in your Ignition gateway for testing.
+9. If you want to auto-deploy the module to your local gateway, set the `hostGateway` property in your `gradle.properties` file and run `./gradlew build deployModl`.

 ## Docker Development Environment